John Cooney (rugby union)

-John Cooney (born 1 May 1990) is an Irish rugby union player who plays scrum-half for Irish provincial side Ulster in the United Rugby Championship and the European Rugby Champions Cup, having previously played for Leinster and Connacht, and has eleven caps for Ireland.
-Since joining Ulster in 2017, he has been nominated for EPCR European Player of the Year once, been named in the Pro14 Dream Team four times, and been Ulster's player of the year twice.
+John Clark Michael Cooney (born 1 May 1990) is an Irish rugby union player who plays scrum-half for CA Brive in the French Pro D2, having previously played for Leinster and Connacht and Ulster, and has eleven caps for Ireland.
+He has been nominated for EPCR European Player of the Year once, been named in the Pro14 Dream Team four times, and been Ulster's player of the year twice.

-He is the first player to play over 20 games for three different Irish provinces.
-Ulster describe him as a "talismanic player ... known for his sniping runs, kicking success, and ability to dictate games" whose "performances for the province have seen him consistently rank among the top points-scorers in the PRO14, now United Rugby Championship, competition."
+He was the first player to play over 20 games for three different Irish provinces.
+Ulster described him as a "talismanic player ... known for his sniping runs, kicking success, and ability to dictate games" whose "performances for the province had seen him consistently rank among the top points-scorers in the PRO14, now United Rugby Championship, competition."

 Early life and family

 Born in Dublin, Cooney grew up in the suburb of Terenure, and was educated at Gonzaga College and University College Dublin.
-His father, John Cooney senior, who was born in Blantyre in South Lanarkshire, Scotland, was a journalist who worked for the Glasgow Herald before becoming European correspondent, and later religious affairs correspondent, for The Irish Times and the Irish Independent, and published a critical biography of the former Catholic Primate of Ireland John Charles McQuaid, Ruler of Catholic Ireland.
+His father, John Cooney Senior was born in Blantyre in South Lanarkshire, Scotland, and worked as a journalist for the Glasgow Herald before becoming European correspondent, and later religious affairs correspondent for The Irish Times and the Irish Independent.
+He also published a critical biography of the former Catholic Primate of Ireland John Charles McQuaid, Ruler of Catholic Ireland.
 His mother is from County Sligo.
 His uncle by marriage is the journalist and author Martin Sixsmith.